The 3 easiest level 1 CFA exam topics are:

 Real basics, including types of assets and contracts, financial intermediaries, orders on the stock exchange, and the distinction between the primary and secondary security markets.

-Probably the most complicated of all Equity readings.
+Probably the most complicated of all Equity modules.
 You get to know different types of indices, how they are created, as well as what the advantages and disadvantages of the indices are.
-Also examples from many markets throughout the world are given.
+Also, examples from many markets throughout the world are given.

 3 forms of market efficiency are explained: weak, semi-strong, and strong.
 To complement the picture, types of market pricing anomalies (e.g. January effect) and behavioral mechanisms behind investors’ decisions are described.

-The last two readings include issues elaborated on in greater detail in the CFA level 2 curriculum.
-Don’t get misguided by the fact that Equity can be defined as quite plain and simple among all CFA level 1 topics.
-In the level 2 exam, this topic gets the greatest weight and becomes more complex with its different valuation methods and scary formulas.
+The last two modules include issues elaborated on in greater detail in the level 2 CFA exam curriculum.
+Don’t get misguided by the fact that Equity can be defined as quite plain and simple among all 10 level 1 topics.
+In the level 2 exam, this topic gets the greatest weight (along with 4 different topics) and becomes more complex with its different valuation methods and scary formulas.

 There are 3 forms of market efficiency: weak, semi-strong, and strong.
 Each next form includes the previous one as shown below: